 One time King Pasenadi, a righteous ruler and devoted supporter of the Buddha, gave him alms and invited the city’s citizens to come see.
 The next day the people arranged to give even more alms to the Buddha and invited the king to come see.
 Not wanting to be outdone, the king made another alms offering to the Buddha, and then again the people gave one larger than the last.
 Six times the people bested the king, but then Queen Mallika, his exceptionally wise chief queen, took charge of creating an alms-giving that the people could not surpass.
 She arranged for five hundred disciples to sit in a wooden pavilion with golden boats in the center.
 Five hundred elephants held white parasols over each disciple and high caste girls stood between them waving fans and spreading fragrance.
 The king gave the Buddha everything in his alms house plus four priceless objects: a white parasol on a jeweled stand, a couch, a stool, and a footstool.

-The day after what became known as the Incomparable Gift1 the Buddha heard some of his disciples discussing it and he told them this story so they knew in the past he himself had given an incredible gift after having thought carefully about alms-giving.
+The day after what became known as the Incomparable Gift1 the Buddha heard some of his disciples discussing it and he told them this story so they knew that in the past he himself had given an incredible gift after having thought carefully about alms-giving.

 The Bodhisatta’s queen was an earlier birth of the Buddha’s wife.